Ab-initio study of different structures of CaC: Magnetism, Bonding, and Lattice Dynamics: Structural and Magnetic Properties

 \section{Structural and Magnetic Properties}

-In order to find the structural properties of CaC in the selected structures, we computed the primitive cell energy of all structures as a function of the primitive volume, in the ferromagnetic and nonmagnetic phases.
-The B2 and NA* structures of CaC were found to be nonmagnetic around the equilibrium volume, while other systems (ZB, WZ, NA, and RS) stabilized in a ferromagnetic ground state.
-The total energy and magnetic moment of all systems in their stable magnetic states are plotted as a function of volume in Fig.~\ref{E-M}.
-It is observed that the nonmagnetic NA* and B2 structures have the lowest energies, while the ferromagnetic ZB phase is the highest energy metastable structure among the studied systems.
-The equilibrium magnetic moments of WZ, RS, and NA ferromagnetic structures are slightly less than 2~$\mu_B/fu$ while the ferromagnetic ZB-CaC has an integer moment of 2~$\mu_B/fu$.
-The integer value of the total magnetic moment in the ZB structure evidences the half-metallic behavior of this high energy metastable structure, while other ferromagnetic structures require some negative pressures (volume expansion) to achieve a half-metallic electronic structure.
+In order to find the structural properties of CaC in the selected structures, we computed the primitive cell energy of all structures as a function of their primitive volume, in the ferromagnetic and nonmagnetic phases.
+The results indicate that the B2, NA* and B33 structures of CaC are nonmagnetic around their equilibrium volume, while other systems (ZB, WZ, NA, and RS) stabilize in a ferromagnetic ground state.
+Moreover, the nonmagnetic structures were found to be more stable than the ferromagnetic systems, and among them B33 exhibits the lowest energy.